tseno-stamenov/MicrosoftGraph-PowerShell-Scripts/README.md

 # MicrosoftGraph-PowerShell-Scripts

-A repository where I upload PowerShell scripts that I’ve written or tested myself in real environments, mainly for Microsoft 365, Azure, and Microsoft Graph.
+A repository where I will upload PowerShell scripts that I’ve written or tested myself in real environments, mainly for Microsoft 365, Azure, and Microsoft Graph.

 ---